msjohn36/msjohn36/README.md

 ---

 ## 🐾 About Me
-By day, I'm a **veterinary technician at Banfield**, working with pets and supporting doctor workflow.
+By day, I'm a **veterinary technician at Banfield**, working with pets and supporting the doctor's workflow.
 By night, I’m coding sites, designing branding systems, and building accessible UI.

 I specialize in: